Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Listen to your body—stop if dizzy, short of breath, or in pain

-• Get your doctor's approval before starting or continuing exercise
+• Get doctor's approval before starting or continuing exercise

 Critical Safety Rules

-Always consult your obstetrician: Before taking ANY supplement during pregnancy, discuss with your healthcare provider.
+Always consult obstetrician: Before taking ANY supplement during pregnancy, discuss with healthcare provider.
 This includes:

 • Prenatal vitamins